 Tony on the last day of test transmissions for Radio Northsea International, 21st February 1971 (duration 44 seconds)

-Tony on a ‘Super Hit 50’ chart show on Radio Northsea International from early 1971 (duration 2 minutes 28 seconds)
+Tony on the first ‘Super Hit 50’ chart show on Radio Northsea International, 21st February 1971 (duration 2 minutes 25 seconds)

 A Tony Allan promotion for the Paul May show.
 The disc-jockey who can be heard at the end of the clip is Terry Davis (duration 40 seconds)

 A Tony Allan public service announcement (duration 39 seconds)

 Tony with Johnny Jason in the Radio Caroline studio.
 Photo from ‘Caroline - A Story In Pictures’, published by Threemaster Productions.
 Thanks to Jelle Boonstra.

 30th September 1972: Radio Veronica moves from 192 metres and Radio Northsea immediately grabs the wavelength for RNI-2.
 Tony Allan opens this new, and very short-lived, service (duration 5 minutes 16 seconds)

 Tony's career with Northsea was erratic.
 He left in June 1971, rejoined in August, and then left again five days later.
 He worked in Paris for a while, returning to Northsea in February 1972, as

 DJ/head of news.
 In October 1972 all the RNI English DJs, including Tony, were fired.
 In the meantime Radio Caroline had returned to the air, broadcasting from the mv Mi Amigo off the Dutch coast.
 Tony finally achieved his

 ambition.
 He became a Caroline DJ, joining them in January 1973, although initially he only stayed six weeks.